stwomack/pcf-hugo-workshop/content/post/lab-5.md

       </dependency>
       ````

-3. Review the *fortune-service/src/main/java/io/pivotal/FortuneServiceApplication.java*
+3. Review the *traveler/src/main/java/io/pivotal/FortuneServiceApplication.java*

-      Notice the ````@EnableDiscoveryClient.```` This enables a discovery client that registers the fortune-service with the service-registry application.
+      Notice the ````@EnableDiscoveryClient.```` This enables a discovery client that registers the traveler with the service-registry application.

         @SpringBootApplication
         @EnableDiscoveryClient